Sucking in a Pregnant Belly: When It’s Safe & When It’s Not

 Any activity that feels painful or unnatural during pregnancy should be avoided.
 So, if at any time sucking in your stomach causes discomfort, you should stop.

-Additionally, expecting mothers shouldn’t suck in their stomachs while lying down on their backs.
 Doing so puts increased pressure from gravity on blood vessels in the stomach that are essential to providing the baby with oxygen.

 How To Hide a Baby Bump